-- Confirm where you live and how to contact you. - Ask you some questions about yourself, like your age, and your ethnic group. - Talk with you about HIV and ways to protect yourself from getting it. - Give you a complete physical exam, to include measuring your height, weight, temperature, blood pressure, and ask you about any other medicines you are taking. - Perform an ECG scan - For women of childbearing potential: Collect ~XX mL of urine for pregnancy testing. - Test for gonorrhea and chlamydia by using a swab of your rectum. - Collect a urine sample to see if there is sugar or protein in your urine - Collect ~XX mL (about x teaspoons) of blood for: HIV testing, to check how much cholesterol is in your blood (a fatty substance in your blood), to check your general health, to check the health of your liver, and for storage for study-related testing and long-term storage (if you provide consent).
-Additionally, if you provide consent, we will use a sample of your blood to see how the drugs work in your body by looking at your genes.
-Information regarding the testing related to your genes is found later in this consent form.
+- Confirm where you live and how to contact you. - Ask you some questions about yourself, like your age, and your ethnic group. - Talk with you about HIV and ways to protect yourself from getting it. - Give you a complete physical exam, to include measuring your height, weight, temperature, blood pressure, and ask you about any other medicines you are taking. - Perform an ECG scan. - For women of childbearing potential: Collect ~XX mL of urine for pregnancy testing. - Test for gonorrhea and chlamydia by using a swab of your rectum.
+[US sites opting to perform this testing at screening to remove this from here and place in screening section]. - Collect a urine sample to see if there is sugar or protein in your urine. - Collect ~XX mL (about x teaspoons) of blood for: HIV testing, to check how much cholesterol is in your blood (a fatty substance in your blood), to check your general health, to check the health of your liver, and for storage for study-related testing and long-term storage (if you provide consent).
+[Sites that opt to collect samples for Pharmcogenomic testing to add this language here: Additionally, if you provide consent, we will use a sample of your blood to see how the drugs work in your body by looking at your genes.
+Information regarding the testing related to your genes is found later in this consent form.]
 For the cholesterol test, you will be instructed to not eat or drink anything other than what the study staff tell you is acceptable for 8-12 hours before your blood is drawn.

-- Ask you questions about your sexual behavior. - Randomize you into one of the two study groups. - Give you your study pills, and explain how to take them, and any side effects they may cause. - Give you the results of your blood tests when they are available. - Give you condoms and lubricants.
+- Ask you questions about your sexual behavior. - Ask you questions about your opinions about taking pills and getting injections, using other products, as well as your opinions about being in a study. - Randomize you into one of the two study groups. - Give you your study pills, and explain how to take them, and any side effects they may cause. - Give you the results of your blood tests when they are available. - Give you condoms and lubricants.